 After any type of laminoplasty, patients need to undergo rehabilitative therapy to build up strength and flexibility in the area operated upon.
 Recovery times vary depending on the age and medical condition of the patient.
 Patients are restricted from activities that require bending or lifting for several weeks after surgery.
-Most can resume normal activities within 2 to 6 weeks.

 What Are The Risks With A Laminoplasty?

 Even when using microsurgery methods, this is still major surgery.
 As such, it involves all the risks that go with major surgery: excessive bleeding, reaction to anesthesia, formation of blood clots, and infection.
 Complications of a laminoplasty include: